 While the term onboarding may be common in the lexicons of recruiters, talent acquisition specialists and HR professionals, it is still a foreign concept to many.
 In simple terms, onboarding refers to how a company integrates its new employees.
-This may include training sessions, meet and greets, and orientation workshops.
+This may include training sessions, meet and greets, and general orientation.

-This can be the perfect opportunity for a company to help bring their new hires up to speed, welcome them into new teams and ensure they feel comfortable in their surroundings.
+It can be the perfect opportunity for a company to help bring their new hires up to speed, welcome them into new teams and ensure they feel comfortable in their surroundings.
 More and more companies worldwide are investing increased resources into their onboarding strategies so they can reap the wide variety of rewards.
+Key onboarding statistics

 A look at a variety of HR and recruitment metrics highlights just how beneficial and cost effective it can be to implement a strong and sustainable onboarding program.

 Employee satisfaction must be a key consideration here as a poor first impression can be hard to overcome.
 We see that content and well integrated new hires will, not only, feel more at ease in their new work environment, but are more likely to stay longer thanks to this greater sense of belonging.
 All of these factors combine to reduce recruitment costs, improve employee feedback and enhance an organization's brand image.

 Having a good and clear roadmap will not only help your new hires to know what to expect and what is expected of them, but also to help coordinate each member of your HR team.
 Furthermore, when gathering feedback about the onboarding process it can be easier to tweak it as needed when you have a solid roadmap in place.
 You can easily distinguish what needs to be improved or where you need to dedicate more resources.